Wycliffe-USA/mpdx-ios-client-app/README.md

 ### Configure Your New Xcode Project

 - Now it's time to finish configuring your Xcode project.
-- The Xcode file to open will depend on the dependency manager used.
-For Swift Package Manager open the .xcodeproj file.
-For Cocoapods open the .xcworkspace file.
+- The Xcode file to open will depend on the dependency manager used. <br>
+  - For Swift Package Manager open the .xcodeproj file. <br>
+  - For Cocoapods open the .xcworkspace file. <br>

 - TODO: Finish updating steps below.